Agent Skills: Article Cover SVG Generation

 Description

 "Generate article cover images as SVG.
 Use when creating cover/banner/header graphics for blogs, documentation, social media cards, or OG images.
-Trigger this skill whenever the user mentions article covers, blog banners, post thumbnails, social sharing images, or any visual header for written content — even if they don't explicitly say 'SVG'."
+Trigger this skill whenever the user mentions article covers, blog banners, post thumbnails, social sharing images, or any visual header for written content — even if they don't explicitly say 'SVG'.
+Do not use it for full-scene illustrations, photo editing, or slide theme work."

 Article Cover SVG Generation